This Italian pizza dough recipe is as close to Neapolitan artisan-style pizza as you can get! It’s got the absolute best texture and flavor.

 - After the kneading is finished, divide the dough into 3 equal pieces.
 Using floured hands, gently shape each half into a boule (ball shape) by folding the dough under itself.
 Set each boule on a floured surface and dab the dough with a bit of olive oil to keep it moist.
 Cover all boules with a damp towel and allow them to rise until doubled in size, about 45 minutes to 1 hour.

 - The dough can be used immediately.
 However for the BEST flavor, transfer the dough to separate sealed containers, large enough for the dough to double in size again, and store in the refrigerator for 2 to 3 days.
 (We always do this.
 But if you think ahead, it makes for a noticeably nutty, unique flavor that truly is the best homemade pizza dough you’ve ever had!)
+You can also freeze pizza dough you don’t plan to use the day of.

 - **If you’re using the dough after refrigerating: The day of serving, remove the dough from the containers, place it on a lightly floured surface covered with a towel, and allow it to come to room temperature before stretching, 30 to 45 minutes.